-On 16 and 17 March 2015, WHO will be hosting its first Ministerial Conference on Global Action Against Dementia.
-Ministers from around the world, as well as experts from the research, clinical and NGO communities, will come together in Geneva for the first time to discuss the global problems posed by dementia.
+On 16 and 17 March 2015, WHO hosted its first Ministerial Conference on Global Action Against Dementia.
+Ministers from around the world, as well as experts from the research, clinical and NGO communities, came together in Geneva for the first time to discuss the global problems posed by dementia.

 The conference was supported by the Department of Health of the United Kingdom of Great Britain and Northern Ireland, and the Organization for Economic Cooperation and Development (OECD).
 Both days were webcast.